Rolex Holographic sticker: The Story About the Rolex Caseback Stickers

 The bottom line is that no, in order to take advantage of the Tudor warranty, you should not need a receipt.
 Everything you need to bring is the certificate and your Tudor watch.
-And I am sorry to say, but if you have lost your certificate, you won’t be able to take advantage of the complimentary warranty for your Tudor watch.
+And I am sorry to say, that if you have lost your certificate, you won’t be able to take advantage of the complimentary warranty for your Tudor watch.

 When do you need the Tudor warranty?